Return To Overview

 • Director of Chengdu Xingsheng New Materials Co., Ltd.

-• Chairman of Malaysian SH Electronics Sdn.Bhd.
+• Director of Malaysian SH Electronics Sdn.Bhd.

 • Director of SH Asia Pacific Pte.
 Ltd.